 The MA of Arts in Asian Art History program provides graduate students interested in the arts of Asia a comprehensive and rigorous structure of study.
 Five of the eight semester courses taken to fulfill the MA degree course requirement are in Asian art history.
 Two of the five Asian art courses must be the basic colloquia courses, AH 726 Arts of Japan and AH 727 Arts of China; students take three other courses in Asian art history.
 For the three elective courses, students are encouraged to choose from the Art History Department’s diverse offering of courses on Western and non-Western art and architecture, as well as the wide range of courses on Asia.
 Language and comprehensive exams are specific to the Asian Art History MA degree.
 Entering students to the program are expected to have working research knowledge of modern Chinese or Japanese.

-Programs at the School of Theology and Division of Religious and Theological Studies
+Programs at the School of Theology and Graduate Division of Religious Studies

-At Boston University students can earn degrees with an Asian focus as Doctor of Theology in Mission Studies and/or Church History in the School of Theology; and Doctor of Philosophy in Religion and Culture, and Doctor of Philosophy in the History of Christianity in the Division of Religious and Theological Studies.
+At Boston University students can earn degrees with an Asian focus as Doctor of Philosophy in Mission Studies and/or Church History in the School of Theology; and Doctor of Philosophy in Religion and Culture, and Doctor of Philosophy in the History of Christianity in the Graduate Division of Religious Studies.

-The ThD degree program is offered to students who wish to enhance their knowledge or teaching competencies in advanced areas of theology and ministry.
+The PhD degree programs are offered to students who wish to enhance their knowledge or teaching competencies in advanced areas of theology, ministry, and the history of Christianity.
 The PhD in Religion and Culture is an interdisciplinary program on the relation of religion and culture in modern or traditional societies.
 Up to two-thirds of coursework is completed in the social sciences (sociology or anthropology.)
 The PhD in History of Christianity is designed to provide a broad overview of the history and thought of World Christianity as well as to train specialists in mission history.
 Over the years, many students have defended dissertations on Asian topics.

 Center for Global Christianity and Mission: Boston University is also home to the Center for Global Christianity and Mission, an academic institution supporting the study of Christianity as a multi-cultural and global movement in Africa, Asia, and Latin America.
 The Center faculty encourage projects undertaken by BU doctoral students and facilitate dissertation field research.